Skip to content

 Located in routstr/auth.py, handles:

-• API Key Validation: Hashed key storage and lookup
+• API Key Validation: SHA-256 hashed key lookup and persistence

 Payment Processing